 Sneak a little social-emotional learning into your winter party games with this Snowman Kind or Unkind Sort Game.

 Kids can sort little snowmen with kind or unkind images on them to help them decide what is kind and what isn’t kind this winter.
+This is perfect for a quiet-down game or as a game for kids who need a less active game.

 Plan Extra Time Activities During your Classroom Holiday Party: